 Since the start of the Italian initiative, installed capacity has grown constantly: from about 25 MW in 2018 to about 84 MW currently installed, an almost three-fold increase over the period.
 The 1 MW plant at the Green Data Center in Ferrera Erbognone (near Pavia) was the first opened as part of Progetto Italia.
 The energy produced there by the 2,968 photovoltaic modules on 106 string cables is entirely consumed on site by our supercomputers HPC5 and HPC4.

 A significant step in our growth has been the opening of two photovoltaic plants in Sardinia: a first 23 MW plant in Assemini (outside Cagliari), completed in 2018, and a second 31 MW plant in Porto Torres (near Sassari), completed at the end of 2019 and opened at the beginning of 2020, the biggest plant built by Eni in Italy to date.

 At Assemini production is expected to be around 35 GWh a year, and the energy generated by the solar panels installed will power about 70% of the total consumption for processing the salt produced by the company Ing.
 Conti Vecchi.

-Through our subsidiary Eni New Energy, in june 2020 we acquired in the Puglia region three wind projects for a total of 35 MW.
+Finally, through our subsidiary Eni New Energy in june 2020 we acquired in the Puglia region three wind projects for a total of 35 MW.
 It is the first wind project of Eni to take place in Italy.
 The three wind farms, that will be built in Comune di Laterza have a peak capacity of 35.2 MW and are expected to produce approximately 81 GWh annually, avoiding around 33,400 tonnes of CO2 emissions per year.
 The three plants will consist of sixteen aerogenerators producing 2.2 MW each, and will be connected to the National Transmission Grid.
 The construction work is scheduled for the third trimester of 2021.